BBB Major a Friar Creation

 You Walk Past Friars Daily!

-One school, three buildings and three athletic venues are named for Friars: (Walter) Annenberg School of Communication, Annenberg Public Policy Center, Claudia Cohen Hall, George A. Weiss Pavillion, John R. Rockwell Gymnasium, Robert P. Levy Tennis Pavillion and Ellen Vagelos Field
+One school, three buildings, three athletic venues and more are named for Friars: (Walter) Annenberg School of Communication, Annenberg Public Policy Center, Claudia Cohen Hall, George A. Weiss Pavillion, John R. Rockwell Gymnasium, Robert P. Levy Tennis Pavillion and Ellen Vagelos Field

 The Quaker Is a Friar?